yaadevmohit/Streak-Tracker/README.md

 # Streak-Tracker
-Manage all your progress streaks in one place
+Create and manage all your streaks progress in one place